danigm/danigm.net/blog/content/python2.md

 I started to write python code around the year 2006.
 I was bored during a summer internship at my third year of computer science, and I decided to learn something new.
-In the following months / years I heard a lot about the futurist [Python 3000][3], but I didn't worry to much until it was officially released and the [migration][4] started to be a thing.
+In the following months / years I heard a lot about the futurist [Python 3000][3], but I didn't worry too much until it was officially released and the [migration][4] started to be a thing.